open-osp/open-osp/README.md

 ./deploy-source.sh will download the latest official develop branch, or a branch specified by `OSCAR_REPO=<url>` and `OSCAR_BRANCH=<branchname>`.

-./deploy-release.sh will use any war file you download to your directory, or one specified in `OSCAR_WAR=<url>`.
+./build-release.sh will build a Docker image to be used with any war file you download to your directory, or one specified in `OSCAR_WAR=<url>`.
 If neither is found, the latest stable oscar release (currently 15) will be used.

+./deploy-release will create a newly installed Oscar environment in the current folder.

-./start.sh will resume a previously installed oscar.
+./start.sh will resume a previously installed Oscar in this folder.

 ./purge.sh will completely delete your oscar installation *and database*.
 Your data will be lost.